attack-monkey/flat-code-guide/README.md

 For the safest experience, use Typescript which adds type-safety into your code!

-:hot_pepper: - **The Prelude** is a small set of utility functions that work with Typescript specifically and introduce powerful ways to organise your code and make it even safer.
+:hot_pepper: &nbsp; **The Prelude** is a small set of utility functions that work with Typescript specifically and introduce powerful ways to organise your code and make it even safer.

 Flat takes an fp over oo approach - so you won't see any classes or even prototype inheritance here.